OOPSpam/blog/_posts/2023-05-22-spam-protection-for-forminator.md

 </center>
 <br/>

 [Forminator](https://wpmudev.com/project/forminator-pro/) is another popular contact form builder packed with features.
-It has pretty generous free plan and pro plan with extra features like Stripe integration, E-signature and better support.
+It has a generous free plan and a pro plan with extra features like Stripe integration, E-signature, and better support.
 In this article, however, we are going to talk about Forminator's anti-spam capabilities.

 Forminator comes with [built-in spam protection features](https://wpmudev.com/blog/prevent-form-comment-spam-forminator/).
-These are free tools like reCaptcha, hCaptcha and honeypot field and Akismet as a paid option.
+These are free tools like reCaptcha, hCaptcha, and honeypot field, and Akismet is a paid option.
 Our plugin OOPSpam WordPress plugin now supports Forminator too.
 Let's go through each of them.

 {% include toc.md %}

 ## Honeypot

 We previously discussed [how the honeypot technique works](https://www.oopspam.com/blog/ways-to-stop-spam#honeypot-filter-spam-with-a-hidden-field).
 While it's not as effective as it used to be, it still prevents some bots from spamming your forms.
-Forminator has a built-it honeypot field but you need to enable it.
+Forminator has a built-in honeypot field but you need to enable it.
 The honeypot field won't be visible to humans, but bots see the hidden field as a valid field.
 Bots scan a website and fill in all the fields, including the hidden field in your form.
 Forminator will dismiss every submission that has an entry in a hidden field.

 To enable the honeypot field, edit your form and switch to __Behavior__ settings and under __Security__ toggle __Enable Honeypot protection__ option.